 Interestingly enough, the Consumer Product Safety Commission recommended that the hot water system manufacturers put a break on 50° Celsius back in 1988.
 However, a later study showed that not all the manufacturers followed.

 Finally, let’s discuss some other considerations.
-First off, when installing a water heating system, always go with the most efficient option, i.e. the one with the Energy Star label.
+First off, when installing a water heating system, the experts in Heating Services suggest always go with the most efficient options.
+And, that’s the one with the Energy Star Label.
 These newer models are made with energy efficiency in mind which make them an excellent choice.
 Next, install low flow shower heads and taps to avoid wasting too much water.
 These taps and shower heads mix the air with the water.
 This keeps the water pressure at satisfactory levels while reducing water consumption.

 Of course, above all else, you should make sure that there are no broken pipes or water leaks anywhere.
 Not only can these make a huge mess and severely damage your property, but they also literally waste significant amounts of water.
 Therefore, inspect your pipes and taps before you get down to any other work.